 PROJECTS

-the urban living room: creating space where there was none
+Creating space where there was none

 The 1970's was not they heyday of home construction.
 Downtown residential buildings were designed to fit as many as possible on one plot of land at the expense of interior space.